AnthonyCxx/Notes-and-Writeups/C#/BestPractices.md

 # Best Practices in C#

 ## Handling Sensitive Information (Passwords, SSNs, etc.)
-Any time you would store sensitive information as a string, store it in a char array instead.
+Any time you would store sensitive information as a string, store it in a SecureString or char array instead.
 To understand why strings are a security threat, you have to understand the underlying implementation.
 Strings are immutable, which means they cannot be changed after they have been declared.
 Every time you perform some string-altering process on a string, C# just creates a new string and returns that.